mlochbaum/BQN/implementation/primitive/replicate.md

 ### Constant replicate

-The case where `𝕨` is constant is useful for outer products and leading-axis extension, where elements of one argument need to be repeated a few times.
+The case where `𝕨` is constant is useful for outer products and leading-axis extension ([this section](arithmetic.md#table-and-leading-axis)), where elements of one argument need to be repeated a few times.
 This connection is also discussed in [Expanding Bits](https://www.dyalog.com/blog/2018/06/expanding-bits-in-shrinking-time/).

 The same approaches apply, but the branches in the branchless ones become a lot more predictable.
 So the obvious loops are now okay instead of bad even for small values.
 C compilers will generate decent code for constant small numbers—better for powers of two, but still not optimal it seems?